Mental health well being for pupils

 Our school Mental Health and Well-Being offer can be found below.

-As an academy we gained the School Mental Health Award in June 2018.
+As an academy we gained the School Mental Health Award in June 2018 and then improved our work further to gain a second award in July 2019.
 More information can be found here.

 Below you will find some useful links below to help you with any additional information about how to maintain a healthy lifestyle.
 There is also a page for parents which gives links to really useful websites.